kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 --- abstract

 This document describes a scheme for prioritizing HTTP responses.
-The prioritization scheme expresses absolute values for each HTTP response, rather than the relative precedence between a group of HTTP responses.
+This scheme expresses the priority of each HTTP response using absolute values, rather than as a relative relationship between a group of HTTP responses.

 This document defines the Priority header field for communicating the initial priority in an HTTP version-independent manner, as well as HTTP/2 and HTTP/3